Kyle-Shanks/Dot/README.md

 **NOTE:** Browsers will not play audio by default without some form of interaction from the user (i.e. a click or key press).
 The above example also demonstrates a method to resume the audio context when the user attempts to play a note.

 # Nodes
-All nodes follow the pattern of being created using the following syntax:
+All nodes are created using the following syntax:
 ```js
 const node = new Dot.NodeName(AC, props)
 ```

 All DotAudioNodes have access to a `::connect` and `::disconnect` methods to connect to other DotAudioNodes or native audio nodes.

-**Warning:** Native audio nodes will note be able to connect to DotAudioNodes directly, but may be connected to params via the `::getParams` method.
+**Warning:** Native audio nodes will not be able to connect to DotAudioNodes directly, but may be connected to params via the `::getParams` method.

 ## Core Nodes
 Dot includes the following core nodes: